|

 Kulthum, Zubaydah, and

 Ma'sumah.
-Their dates of bith are
+Their dates of bith are as follows:

 1- Umm Kulthum 1019H